SAML 2.0 Auth Module

 The SAML 2.0 authentication module supports both service-provider (SP) and identity-provider (IdP) initiation for single sign-on (SSO).
 The login request is based on how the user signs in to YouTrack.

 If the user signs in through an external login portal or access management provider (for example, OneLogin), the request is initiated by the IdP.

-If the user signs in by clicking the button for the IdP in the YouTrack login page, YouTrack initiates the request as SP.
+If the user signs in by clicking the button for the IdP on the YouTrack login page, YouTrack initiates the request as SP.

 To support this behavior, the

-RelayState parameter for your SAML IdP must be empty.
-If you set a value for this parameter in the configuration for your IdP, the redirection to the internal Hub service results in a
+RelayState parameter for your SAML IdP can either be empty or a URL with the same hostname as the hostname of the service's home URL.
+If you set another value for this parameter in the configuration for your IdP, the redirection to the internal Hub service results in a

 Can't restore state error.

 Add a New SAML 2.0 Authentication Module

 In a service that you plan to use as a SAML identity provider for YouTrack Cloud, retrieve its parameters as the IdP.